Tsukuruu/bike-rental-app/README.md

 2. In terminal go to the `server` folder and run `npm run dev`.
 It will be running both the server and the client.
 3. Open browser and go to : `localhost:ENV_SPECIFIED_PORT`.

-*Note: You should add some bike types when server starts firstly.
+*Note: Application doesn't have any UI for bike types CRUD operations so you should add some types when server starts firstly.
 You can do it through POST request to url `http://localhost:PORT/api/types` sending json row in format:
 `{
   "title": "your_type_title"
 }`